bartbutenaers/node-red-contrib-rtsp-client/README.md

 This node can extract JPEG images from the compressed video stream, to be able to execute ***image processing*** on those images in Node-RED (e.g. object detection, license plate recognition, ...), which will be send in the output messages on the 'Images' output.

 Note however that there are different ways of working, depending on the use case:
 + If *ALL images* need to be extracted from the video stream, you can use the ***ALL frames*** option.
-However this means that all the P and B frames need to be decoded, to reconstruct the original complete JPEG images, which will result in high CPU and RAM consumption on your Node-RED server!
+However this means that all the P and B frames need to be decoded (using the H.264 codec) and then encoded to JPEG (using the mjpeg codec), which will result in high CPU and RAM consumption on your Node-RED server!

    In this case it might be more efficient to get an MJPEG stream from you camera (e.g. using my [node-red-contrib-multipart-stream-decoder](https://github.com/bartbutenaers/node-red-contrib-multipart-stream-decoder), i.e. a continious stream of complete JPEG images.
 Because then your Node-RED server won't have to do any decoding.
 However that will result in much more network traffic (since there is only JPEG compression of individual images, but no compression between the images in the stream).
 And not all modern camera's still support MJPEG streaming..